Ut pictura poesis

-Some centuries before, Simonides of Keos (c.
-556 – 468 BC) had stated, "," which translates into, "Poetry is a speaking picture, painting a silent poetry."
-Yet, as this phrase has traversed history, it has ignited academic arguments over whether or not it is true.
-Plato, through his own thought process on credible knowledge, found painting and writing to be unreliable sources of understanding, disregarding the concept entirely.
-The lack of credibility rested on his opinion that both forms of art gave a false simulation of reality.
-Moving on from Plato's time to the Renaissance, the argument sprung up over which form was superior.
-It was decided, at this time, that painting took precedence because sight was higher-ranking to people than hearing was.
+Some centuries before, Simonides of Ceos (c.
+556 – 468 BC) had stated, "Poema pictura loquens, pictura poema silens," meaning "Poetry is a speaking picture, painting a silent poetry."
+Throughout history, this claim has attracted spirited dispute.
+Plato found painting and writing to be unreliable sources of understanding since they simulated a false reality, and thus disregarded these practices entirely.
+In the Renaissance, a controversy arose over which of the two forms was superior, and it was concluded that painting took precedence because sight outranked hearing in the hierarchy of the senses.
+This resembles another heated debate at the time, the paragone, which opposed painting to sculpture.

 Gotthold Ephraim Lessing opens his Laocoön: An Essay on the Limits of Painting and Poetry (1766) by observing that "the first who compared painting with poetry [Simonides of Ceos] was a man of fine feeling," though, Lessing makes it clear, not a critic or philosopher.
 Lessing argues that painting is a synchronic, visual phenomenon, one of space that is immediately in its entirety understood and appreciated, while poetry (again, in its widest sense) is a diachronic art of the ear, one that depends on time to unfold itself for the reader's appreciation.
-He recommends that poetry and painting should not be confused, and that they are best practiced and appreciated "as two equitable and friendly neighbors."
+He recommends that poetry and painting should not be confused, and that they are best practiced and appreciated "As two equitable friendly neighbouring states."